0xC0000054/pdn-optimized-jpeg/Readme.md

 # pdn-optimized-jpeg

-A [Paint.NET](http://www.getpaint.net) FileType plugin that optimizes JPEG image using jpegtran.
+A [Paint.NET](http://www.getpaint.net) FileType plugin that optimizes JPEG images using jpegtran.

 ## How to install the plugin